Child playing with her mother.

 Your application must include:

-• At least three letters of reference, including one from your program director in Pediatric Hematology/Oncology
+• At least three letters of reference, including one from your program director in Pediatric Hematology/Oncology.

-Please send all applications to:
+Please send all applications by email to:

 hmance@hsc.mb.ca